ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 All modules installed into a repository must have an organization name.
 Any installation or pushing of a module into a repository will fail without an organization name.

-Organization names can contain alphanumeric characters following identifier lexical rules similar to modules.
+Organization names can contain lowercase alphanumeric characters and underscores.
 None of the characters in an organization name have any semantic meaning.

 The organization names `ballerina` and `ballerinax` are reserved for system use.
-Modules in the `ballerina` module are included within the system distribution and `ballerinax` are stored within Ballerina Central.
+Modules in `ballerina` and `ballerinax` are included within the system distribution.

 Remotely hosted repositories, such as Ballerina Central, can each have their own approach for assigning a user's organization name.
 At Ballerina Central, every account is assigned a personal organization name, which is chosen by a user when first creating their account or derived from the email address of the user.